 Le saviez-vous

-- AnecdotesIn the original script, King Agamemnon was introduced as: "The warrior took off his helmet, revealing someone that looks exactly like Sean Connery, or an actor of equal but cheaper stature."
+- AnecdotesIn the original script, King Agamemnon was introduced as follows: "The warrior took off his helmet, revealing someone that looks exactly like Sean Connery, or an actor of equal but cheaper stature."
 To writer, producer, and director Terry Gilliam's surprise, the script ended up in Connery's hands.
 He expressed interest in the part, and his agent approached them for the role.

 - GaffesNumerous inaccuracies in the "historical" scenes.
 The film means to depict history as visualized by a well-read 11-year-old, not a formally trained historian.
 This is consistent with the theme of whimsical, casual time travel wherein history is deliberately contaminated.